SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 have the name ``base_name_1234.x.hdf5`` where when running on N MPI ranks, ``x`` runs from 0 to N-1.

+Users can optionally ask to randomly sub-sample the particles in the snapshots.
+This is specified for each particle type individually:

+* Whether to switch on sub-sampling: ``subsample``
+* Whether to switch on sub-sampling: ``subsample_fraction``

+These are arrays of 7 elements defaulting to seven 0s if left unspecified.
+Each entry corresponds to the particle type used in the initial conditions and snapshots [#f3]_.
+The ``subsample`` array is made of ``0`` and ``1`` to indicate which particle types to subsample.
+The other array is a float between ``0`` and ``1`` indicating the fraction of particles to keep in the outputs.
+Note that the selection of particles is selected randomly for each individual snapshot.
+Particles can hence not be traced back from output to output when this is switched on.

 Users can optionally specify the level of compression used by the HDF5 library using the parameter: